-Acadian owns approximately 1.1 million acres of freehold timberlands and services approximately 1.3 million acres of land managed by Fraser Papers under Crown Timber Licenses, which services are provided pursuant to the Crown Lands Services Agreement.
+Acadian owns approximately 1.1 million acres of freehold timberlands and manages approximately 1.3 million acres of land that are Crown Timber Licenses of Fraser Papers services are provided pursuant to the Crown Lands Services Agreement.
 Large scale operations provide Acadian with the benefit of offering a reliable supply of roundwood to several large regional industrial consumers.
 Acadian has developed a reputation as a reliable, high quality supplier of large volumes of sawlogs and pulpwood and as a high quality supplier of smaller volumes of niche products.
-Acadian's large timberland scale allows it to spread the cost of its in-house expertise and management activities over a large merchantable inventory.
+Acadian's large timberland scale allows it to spread this cost of its in-house expertise and management activities over a large merchantable inventory.
 Large scale operations also provide Acadian with a larger customer base and a broad range of regional market intelligence, which management believes increases opportunity to maximize the value of harvested roundwood.